 Choosing Your Flight

-Recommended Resources: Before Purchasing Your Ticket
+Recommended Resources Before Purchasing Your Ticket

-- Call the airline directly for concrete information, special deals, and to inquire whether frequent flyer miles may be applied to the ticket
+- Call the airline directly for concrete information, special deals, and to inquire whether frequent flyer miles may be applied to the ticket.

 What About Transferring Between Stockholm and Copenhagen?

-If you have signed up for sessions in both Stockholm and Copenhagen, you have the option to use DIS-provided transport (free of charge) to get you from one city to another.
-If you want this option, you must inform DIS by completing the Transferring between Stockholm and Copenhagen form on Student Registration.
+If you have signed up for sessions in both Stockholm and Copenhagen, DIS provides free transportation from one city to another.
+Be sure to reserve your spot by completing the “Transferring between Stockholm and Copenhagen” form on Registration.
 Read about transferring between Stockholm and Copenhagen here.